Bodawpaya: Military expeditions

 Depiction of King Bodawpaya at the Amarapura palace in 1795 (British Embassy of Michael Symes).

-Also known as Bodaw U Waing, he invaded Arakan in 1784 sending his royal armies led by his son, the Heir Apparent Thado Minsaw, across the Western Yoma range of mountains.
-The capital of Arakan Mrauk U was captured on the last of 1784.
-The Mahamuni Buddha image, among other treasures such as the Khmer bronze statues, were brought back to mainland Burma; these can still be seen in Mandalay.
+Also known as Bodaw U Waing, he invaded Arakan in 1784, sending his royal armies led by his son, the Heir Apparent Thado Minsaw, across the Western Yoma range of mountains.
+The capital of Arakan Mrauk U was captured on the last day of 1784.
+The Mahamuni Buddha image, among other treasures such as the Khmer bronze statues, was brought back to mainland Burma; these can still be seen in Mandalay.
 Also taken were 20,000 captives as slaves to pagodas and temples, and the nobility at Amarapura.
-Once Arakan was annexed as a province of Burma, her borders became contiguous with British India.
+Once Arakan was annexed as a province of Burma, its borders became contiguous with British India.
 The Arakanese revolted in 1794, and the British Governor of India Sir John Shore (later Lord Teignmouth) sent Captain Michael Symes on an embassy, fully equipped to gather as much information as possible about the country, to the Court of Ava as the kingdom was still known to the Western world.

 Bodawpaya invaded Siam in 1785, and was defeated.
 The Governor of Tavoy revolted in 1791 with the aid of the Siamese, but a punitive expedition sent by Bodawpaya by sea laid siege ending in peace negotiations in 1793 and the ceding of the Tenasserim coast to the Burmese.
 He invaded Siam again in 1809, but was fended off by Maha Senanurak.
 The Burmese loss of Lan Na during the failed invasion proved to be the end of their 200-year rule.

-In 1816, the Ahom governor of Guwahati in Assam, Badan Chandra Borphukan visited the court of Bodawpaya to seek help in order to defeat his political rival Purnananda Burhagohain, the Prime Minister of Ahom Kingdom in Assam.
+In 1816, the Ahom governor of Guwahati in Assam, Badan Chandra Borphukan, visited the court of Bodawpaya to seek help in order to defeat his political rival Purnananda Burhagohain, the Prime Minister of Ahom Kingdom in Assam.
 A strong force of 16,000 under the command of Gen. Maha Minhla Minkhaung was sent with Badan Chandra Borphukan.
 The Burmese force entered Assam in January 1817 and defeated the Assamese force in the battle of Ghiladhari.
 Meanwhile, Purnananda Burhagohain died, and his son Ruchinath Burhagohain fled to Guwahati.
-The reigning Ahom king Chandrakanta Singha came in terms with Badan Chandra Borphukan and his Burmese allies.
-The King appointed Borphukan as Mantri Phukan (Prime Minister) and an Ahom princess Hemo Aideo was given in marriage to Burmese King Bodawpaya along with many gifts.
+The reigning Ahom king Chandrakanta Singha came to terms with Badan Chandra Borphukan and his Burmese allies.
+The King appointed Borphukan as Mantri Phukan (Prime Minister), and an Ahom princess, Hemo Aideo, was given in marriage to Burmese King Bodawpaya along with many gifts.
 The Burmese force retired from Assam soon after.
-A year later, Borphukan was assassinated and the Ahom king Chandrakanta Singha was deposed by rival political faction led by Purnananda's son Ruchinath Burhagohain.
+A year later, Borphukan was assassinated, and the Ahom king Chandrakanta Singha was deposed by rival political faction led by Purnananda's son Ruchinath Burhagohain.
 Chandrakanta Singha and the friends of Borphukan appealed to Bodawpaya for help.
 In February 1819, the Burmese forces invaded Assam for a second time and reinstalled Chandrakanta Singha on the throne of Assam.